pdizz/pdizz.github.io/_posts/2020-09-22-provisioning-a-minecraft-server-with-terraform-03.markdown

     }
 {% endhighlight %}

 In addition we also need to define VPC Subnets which are IP blocks for your network that provide public or private IP addresses for the specific Availability Zones in your region.
+Reference your VPC id `aws_vpc.main.id` in your subnets.
+We can start with just one subnet in us-west-2a for now.

 {% highlight text %}
     resource "aws_subnet" "usw2a" {